enel-gdh-educational/katacoda-scenarios/docker/part2/step1.md

-# Step 1 - Keep on developing the inference app of the last course part
+# Keep on developing the inference app of the last course part

 In the last course part we defined a simple FastAPI web application that exposes just a health-check endpoint.
 Now it's time to add more logic to our Dockerized app.